simone-sanfratello/fastify-peekaboo/README.md

 ## Documentation

-See [documentation](./doc/README.md) for further informations and examples.
+See [documentation](./doc/README.md) for further information and examples.

 ---